elunna/nerfhack-changelog/README.md

 * Implement behavior for cursed potion of gain ability (xnh)
 * Cursed potions of gain level can be used in Sokoban to bypass a floor (xnh)
 * Dipping an eroded item in restore ability repairs the erosion (xnh)
+* Dipping worn dragon scales into a potion of phasing works the same as reading a scroll of enchant armor.
 * Dipping in potions of reflection erodeproofs an item.
 * Potions of restore ability can be alchemized.
 * Quaffing potions of restore ability also cures wounded legs.